Factorial3600/Structural-Engineering-Excel-Models/README.md

-# Structural-Engineering-Excel-Models
-Excel-based structural analysis tools for civil engineering applications
+# Structural Engineering Excel Models

+This repository contains Excel-based tools developed to support structural analysis and design learning.

+The models demonstrate how spreadsheet and data analysis techniques can be applied to civil and structural engineering problems.

+## Models Included
+- Simply Supported Beam Analysis (UDL)

+## Author
+Civil Engineering Graduate | Structural Analysis & Data Analytics